- General Requirements

 Procedure

-Forms and details of this policy are available in the Office of the appropriate College dean.
+Forms and details of this policy are available from academic advisers.

-After review of the petition, by the dean, the dean’s designee, the Registrar’s Office will adjust the academic record and notify the student.
+After review of the petition by the dean of the student's college, or the dean’s designee, the Registrar’s Office will adjust the academic record and notify the student.

 Once granted, academic forgiveness cannot be reversed.
 Students should be aware that graduate and professional colleges often compute grade point average over all hours attempted when considering applicants for admission.